mshemanth853/Text-to-SQL-Analytics/README.md

 A Text-to-SQL analytics platform concept that lets users ask data questions in plain language, converts those questions to SQL, executes queries safely, and presents results through visual dashboards.

-> Current repository status: this repo is currently a lightweight project  with documentation and images only.

 ---